Hosanna-Tabor Evangelical Lutheran Church and School v. EEOC

 Share this Case

-The unanimous decision adopted Becket’s arguments, saying that religious groups should be free from government interference when they choose their leaders.
+On January 11, 2012, the Supreme Court ruled unanimously for Hosanna-Tabor, a decision the Wall Street Journal called one of the “most important religious liberty cases in a half century.”
+The decision adopted Becket’s arguments, saying that religious groups should be free from government interference when they choose their leaders.

 The court rejected the government’s narrow view of religious liberty as “extreme,” “untenable,” and “remarkable.”
 The decision stated: “We cannot accept the remarkable view that the Religion Clauses have nothing to say about a religious organization’s freedom to select its own ministers.”

 For the in-depth story and more about this case, listen to our Stream of Conscience podcast episode, Synods and Statutes.

 - Freedom of religious groups to choose their own leaders: This case set an important precedent, confirming the principle of “ministerial exception” that ensures religious groups have the right to choose their own leaders.